IoannisVougias/DataAnalysisPortofolio/StarWarsMoviesNetwork/README.md

 To conduct the analysis i used Python 3, pandas through Jupyter Notebook

+## The Analysis

+You can view the full analysis <a href="https://github.com/IoannisVougias/StarWarsNetworkAnalysis/blob/main/StarWars%20Network%20Analysis.pdf" target="_blank">here</a> or through the "StarWars Network Analysis.pdf" file

 ## Credits to

 Ruchi Bhatia for uploading the datasets on kaggle